-This article is part of the #VanLife series where I talked about our Sprinter van, what goes into building it, our daily life on the road, and other sorts of fun and challenging things about living and traveling full time in a van.
+This article is part of the #VanLife series where I talked about our Sprinter van, what goes into building it, our daily life on the road, and other sorts of fun and challenging things about living and traveling and living in a van full time.

 It’s been 6 weeks since we left the in-laws’ garage with our converted Sprinter van.
 Our goal for the trip revolves around visiting the various climbing spots in North America.
 Maybe hit a few national parks on the way.
 Mainly, we just kind wanted to see what it’s like to travel, live, and work in a van.